KamranSyed/Wordpress-Plugin-Template-OOP/README.md

 # Wordpress-Plugin-Template-OOP
 A ready made Wordpress/Woocommerce plugin template to give you a jump start.
+It is FREE Wordpress and Woocommerce Plugin Template.

 <h2>How to Use</h2>
 1-Download as zip or clone if you are using git.<br/>